apollographql/space-kit/README.md

 ### Releases

 Releases are handled automatically after merging PRs by [`intuit/auto`](https://github.com/intuit/auto).
-You can split PRs into a feature branch and then send that as a PR to master; that'll use all the different PRs to create the changelog.
+You can split PRs into a feature branch and then send that as a PR to main; that'll use all the different PRs to create the changelog.

 #### Semver